 Healthy Relationships

 Teaching young people how to foster healthy, respectful relationships is a critical life skill that will serve them well into adulthood.
 As parents, guardians, teachers and carers, we play an invaluable role in shaping young people’s understanding of positive relationships.
-This page provides guidance on maintaining appropriate boundaries with youth, recognising signs of unhealthy relationships and exploitation, teaching relationship skills to young people, and accessing professional help when needed.
+This page provides guidance on maintaining appropriate boundaries with other, recognising signs of unhealthy relationships and exploitation, teaching relationship skills and accessing professional help when needed.

-Use this page as your guide to relationship education for the young people in your life.
-Reach out for additional help when needed – you don’t have to navigate tricky relationship conversations alone.
+Use this page as your guide to relationship education and reach out for additional help when needed – you don’t have to navigate tricky relationship conversations alone.

 First, we define the central pillars of healthy relationships – open communication, mutual respect, and trust – and distinguish between healthy and unhealthy relationship dynamics.
 Building self-confidence and positive self-image in youth also enables healthier relationship choices.

-For professionals who work closely with youth, appropriate conduct and relationship boundaries must be clearly established and regularly evaluated.
-Observable warning signs of unhealthy connections are outlined, whether in youth peer relationships or student-educator/mentor relationships.
+For professionals who work closely with young people, appropriate conduct and relationship boundaries must be clearly established and regularly evaluated.
+Observable warning signs of unhealthy connections are outlined, whether romantic relationships or student-educator/mentor relationships.

 Don't let abuse go unheard